spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 As stated in the previous section `Integration of Intel tools external to Spack`_, Intel compilers and some early library-type Intel packages require a license at installation and during runtime.
-Follow the section `Products and Licenses`_ on how to make your license accessible to Spack and the Intel installer it will run for you.
+Before installation, follow the section `Configuring Spack to use Intel licenses`_.

 **After installation**, follow the steps under `Integrating Compilers`_ to tell Spack the minutiae for actually using those compilers with client packages.